-Timestamp Authority: An organization that timestamps data, thereby asserting that the data (or the data from which the data were derived via a secure hashing algorithm) existed at the specified time.
+Timestamp Authority: A service operated by the CA or a delegated third party for its own code signing certificate users that timestamps data using a certificate chained to a public root, thereby asserting that the data (or the data from which the data were derived via a secure hashing algorithm) existed at the specified time.
+If the Timestamp Authority is delegated to a third party, the CA is responsible that the delegated third party complies with these guidelines.